-Attendees can bring their own food/drinks or enjoy the delicious offerings of Valencia Luncheria, an on-site food truck.
-Wine from Whipsmart Wine Company will be available for purchase.
+Attendees can bring their own food/drinks or enjoy the delicious offerings of Valencia Luncheria and Baked & Sauced, on-site food trucks.
 Please plan to bring your own lawn chair seating.
 As always, all health and safety guidelines will be followed, including the wearing of masks and physically distanced seating.

 Don’t miss this legendary, award-winning performer right here in Westport!

 PLEASE NOTE: Because our parking lot and outdoor grounds will be in use to create the best concert experience for our guests, parking will not be available at MoCA Westport for the event.
 Concert attendees should plan to park at St. Peter’s Church located at 208 Newtown Avenue or The Chabad Lubavitch of Westport located at 79 Newtown Turnpike.
 You will be transported in open-air (fun!) trolleys directly to MoCA Westport from the church parking lot.
 Trolleys will run beginning at 5:30 p.m. and will also return attendees to St. Peter’s and the Chabad after the concert.
 Ride share services such as Uber should also drop attendees off at MoCA Westport’s driveway entrance.

 If you need to make other arrangements due to health or physical concerns, please do not hesitate to contact us in advance at 203/222-7070.

 RAIN DATE: Sunday, October 11, 2020 at 7 p.m.
 No refunds will be issued.